Blog

 (3) Managing and making accessible other information that is crucial to supporting network members and network activity (via network maps, searchable member/participant databases, etc.).

 (4) Strengthening collaborative capacity amongst those who would like to be facilitators, process designers, network weavers, and group coordinators/project managers.
+Some examples of what we provide through IISC include Facilitative Leadership and Network Weaving trainings.

-(5) Convening people at key moments, virtually and in-person, in care-fully design and facilitated ways, to keep connections warm and momentum going.
+(5) Convening people at key moments, virtually and in-person, in care-fully designed and facilitated ways, to keep connections warm and momentum going.

 Getting more funders and other supporters to understand the importance of these functions is key not only to these networks being successful, but we would argue it is fundamental to reweaving the social, cultural, and institutional fabric of our communities and country.
 See more here in the post “Weave Back Better: Investing in Network Weaving as Part of Core Infrastructure.”

-2 Comments
+5 Comments

 October 30, 2024